Washington, DC, United States

 EMCEE - As TED's Community Director, Tom created and runs the international TED Fellows program among other responsibilities.
 He is TED's resident satirist, a role he's played for many years.
 Rielly found his career passion in personal computing.
 He recognized early the incredible power of Macs and the Web, co-founding Yale's Macintosh User Group in 1984, then working at SuperMac, Farallon and Voyager.
 Rielly is perhaps best known for being founder and CEO of PlanetOut, which was the largest digital home for gay, lesbian, bisexual and transgender people.
 He also co-founded the influential nonprofit Digital Queers.
 At TEDGlobal, Tom met our youngest TED Fellow, Malawian windmill inventor William Kamkwamba, whom he’s been mentoring for the last 6.5 years.
 Rielly’s short film about William won the North American Filmmaker’s Award at the Pangea Day worldwide film festival.
 Together they run the Moving Windmill Project, a non-profit dedicated to improving rural life in Malawi.
 Kamkwamba will graduate this year from Dartmouth College.
 Rielly was born in Washington, D.C., attended Georgetown University.

-Aakif Ahmad is Co-founder and Chief Operating Officer of Convergence Center for Policy Resolution, a non-profit organization facilitating consensus-based solutions to issues of national and international policy, where distrust and division among key stakeholders and interest groups impedes progress.
-Mr. Ahmad’s key roles include organizational strategy, finance and fund development, and oversight of human resources, operations and external communications.
-He also leads the U.S.-Pakistan Leaders Forum, a multi-year initiative of Convergence and its partner organizations, to promote greater stability between the U.S. and Pakistan by facilitating cooperation and partnership building between civil society, education and private sector leaders from both countries.
-From 1996 to 2008, Mr. Ahmad worked at the Corporate Executive Board, a VA-based consulting and executive education firm with 2,000+ employees providing peer-driven best practices solutions to the world’s largest corporations.
-As Managing Director, he led sales & marketing organizations across Europe and North America, served as a member of the Management Committee for Global Sales and Marketing and was elected to the firm’s Policy Committee in 2002 as one of the corporation’s top 50 leaders.
-Mr. Ahmad earned a B.A. from Yale University in Ethics, Politics and Economics, and M.B.A from the Kellogg School of Management at Northwestern University.
+Aakif K. Ahmad is Co-founder and Chief Operating Officer of Convergence Center for Policy Resolution.
+Convergence is a national organization that facilitates unlikely alliances for action among influential, diverse and conflicting groups in order to advance innovative and widely supportable solutions to our country’s most intractable challenges.
+Mr. Ahmad’s key roles include organizational and program strategy, operations, fund development, human resources and communications.
+He is also project director for the U.S.-Pakistan Leaders Forum, a multi-year initiative of Convergence to promote greater stability in U.S.-Pakistan relations by facilitating private sector and civil society cooperation between the two countries.
+From 1996 to 2008, Mr. Ahmad worked at the Corporate Executive Board (CEB), a VA-based for-profit research, consulting and executive education firm with 2,000+ employees.
+As Managing Director, he led sales & marketing organizations across Europe and North America.
+Born in Chicago, IL and raised in Syracuse, NY, Mr. Ahmad earned a B.A. from Yale University in Ethics, Politics and Economics, and M.B.A from the Kellogg School of Management at Northwestern University.

 Aysha Akhtar, M.D., M.P.H., is a neurologist and public health specialist and is on a mission!
 She is demonstrating how there is a mutual benefit to both humans and animals when animals are protected.
 She is the author of the book, Animals and Public Health.
 Why treating animals better is critical to human welfare, which examines how the treatment of animals impacts human health.
 The book reveals how many of our most urgent and pressing public health threats are connected with the poor treatment of animals.
 In other words, as her book shows, treating animals better is not only good for animals, but also good for us.
 Dr. Akhtar is a Fellow of the Oxford Centre for Animal Ethics, works for the Office of Counterterrorism and Emerging Threats of the U.S. Food and Drug Administration (FDA), and serves as LCDR in the US Public Health Service Commissioned Corps.
 She is a regular blogger for the Huffington Post.
 You can read her blogs on how animal protection benefits humans here.
 Disclaimer: Dr. Akhtar is speaking on her individual capacity.